17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 I’m a big idiot, cause I learned this one late.
 I used to have the attention span of a goldfish, cause I always, I mean always was mesmerized by the shiny objects.
 My primary focus always being on outwardly images and appearance.

-Although this may seem trivial now, but when I was doing obscenely well I never really enjoyed the cars, clothes, and flashy lifestyle.
+Although this may seem trivial now, when I was doing obscenely well I never really enjoyed the cars, clothes, and flashy lifestyle.
 How could I, I was too worried about upkeep.

 16) No law against ambition, just keep it legal.